eclipse-sw360/sw360.website/content/en/docs/Development/RestAPI/access.md

 ## JWT Validation

-Bearer JWTs used with the REST API are validated in two layers:
+Bearer JWTs used with the REST API are validated by the Spring framework.

 This applies to Bearer tokens issued either by the SW360 `authorization-server` or by Keycloak.

-1. **Spring Security resource-server validation** using `spring.security.oauth2.resourceserver.jwt.issuer-uri` and `spring.security.oauth2.resourceserver.jwt.jwk-set-uri` from `resource-server` `application.yml`.
+Spring uses `spring.security.oauth2.resourceserver.jwt.issuer-uri` from `resource-server`'s `application.yml`.
-2. **SW360 JWKS validation mode** when `jwks.validation.enabled=true` in
-   `sw360.properties`.
-In this path SW360 validates:
-   - token signature against `jwks.endpoint.url`
-   - expected issuer from `jwks.issuer.url`
-   - required time claims such as expiration and issued-at
-   - optional audience (`aud`) from `jwt.claim.aud`

-If `jwt.claim.aud` is empty, audience validation is skipped.
 Scope values are then translated into `TOKEN_READ` and `TOKEN_WRITE` capabilities.

 ## 1) Basic Authentication